 Lemma \ref{lmm:half} allows us to formulate the following question, which is an analogue of Anderson-Ihara's question in Introduction:

-Recalling Sharifi's result, one may wonder if this question has also an affirmative answer, assuming that Conjecture \ref{cnj:DI11} holds and that a certain arithmetic condition on $p$ is satisfied.
-This is exactly what we prove in the following:
+In analogy with Sharifi's result, one may wonder if the question has an affirmative answer, assuming Conjecture \ref{cnj:DI11} and a certain arithmetic assumption on $p$ is satisfied.
+This is exactly the main result of the present paper: